insin/nwb/README.md

 ## Preact Apps

-Use `nwb new preact-app` to create a [Preact](https://preactjs.com/) app:
+Use `nwb new preact-app` to create a [Preact](https://preactjs.com/) app skeleton:

 ```sh
 nwb new preact-app my-app
 ```

-Development commands are as above for React apps.
+npm scripts are as above for React apps.

 ## Inferno Apps

-Use `nwb new inferno-app` to create an [Inferno](https://github.com/trueadm/inferno#readme) app:
+Use `nwb new inferno-app` to create an [Inferno](https://github.com/trueadm/inferno#readme) app skeleton:

 ```sh
 nwb new inferno-app my-app
 ```

-Development commands are as above for React apps.
+npm scripts are as above for React apps.

 ## React Components and Libraries